The Plant Room: Immersive Installation

 Each experience in the space is unique, – generated through the interactions between sound, image and complex algorithms.
 Natural objects are transformed through unique re-compilations each time the space is entered or new movements occur.
 Synthesised sounds are associated and created by each image generated and shared via audio-exciters (audio transducers) as well as traditional speakers.

 In ‘The Plant Room’ strange new things are made and remade.
 What emerges is not in our control.

-Like all AwhiWorld’s work this installation is site-specific and designed specifically to support the spirit of place, in this case the work was specifically created for Whangarei Art Museum – WAM (Northland NZ’s Regional Gallery) and supports the nearby Whangarei CBD.
+Like all AwhiWorld’s work, this installation is site-specific and designed specifically to support the spirit of place, in this case, the work was specifically created for Whangarei Art Museum – WAM (Northland NZ’s Regional Gallery) and supports the nearby Whangarei CBD.
 The flora images are captured in and around central Whangarei (Botanica – the regional botanical gardens, Calfer Park and Laurie Hall Park)).
 With new uploads of content every few months.
-Flora is used as an spiritual connection point between WAM and the surrounding city.
+Flora is used as a spiritual connection point between WAM and the surrounding city.

 That said, the next generation of content in The Plant Room has been sourced from inside COVID-19 bubbles with families sending in content to be processed remotely and uploaded to form the latest iteration of the work.

-Technically, Kim Newall – Creative Technologist – used Raspberry Pi computers (with attached micro cameras) pick up movement and request the main computer (via the different algorithms) to generate an image and choose or generate a sound.
+Technically, Kim Newall – Creative Technologist – used Raspberry Pi computers (with attached micro-cameras) to pick up movement and request the main computer (via the different algorithms) to generate an image and choose or generate a sound.

 Coding languages used in this work are Pure Data (for the sound), Processing (for the image conversion), Python/Open CV (for the cameras) and Open Sound Control (OSC) to mesh these different processes together at meta-level.
 Linux is the underlying computer operating system.

 The exhibition ran from December 2019 to October 2020.
 A talk about the work is available here.